isaacdcarr/pulse/README.md

 # pulse
-> A web application build by Isaac Carr (z5062328) working towards a thesis in the School of Mechanical Engineering at UNSW
+> A web application built by Isaac Carr (z5062328) working towards a thesis in the School of Mechanical Engineering at UNSW

 ## Background
 * This web application that is a part of a larger group thesis that aims to build a wearable health technology that can diagnose the number one health issue in the developing world